Pied-billed grebe: Vocalization

-Its call is unique, loud and sounds like a "whooping kuk-kuk-cow-cow-cow-cowp-cowp."
+Its call is unique, loud and sounds like a "whooping kuk-kuk-cow-cow-cow-cowp-cowp".
 Its call is similar to the yellow-billed cuckoo.

 Distribution and habitat

-They are most commonly found throughout North America, Central America, the Caribbean, and South America year round.
+They are most commonly found throughout North and Central America, the Caribbean, and South America year round.
 During the summer breeding season, they are most prevalent in central, northern and northeastern Canada.
 If they live in an area where the water freezes in the winter they will migrate.
 Migrating birds generally meet with year-round birds in September and October.
 They migrate at night.
 Most migratory birds leave in March or April.
 They make occasional appearances in Europe and Hawaii.
 In the United Kingdom, pied-billed grebe visits have numbered 45 sightings as of 2019, appearing generally in October to January.
 One bird in England bred with a little grebe, producing hybrid young.
 It is the only grebe on record to have visited the Galapagos Islands.

 Pied-billed grebes are found in freshwater wetlands with emergent vegetation, such as cattails.
 They are occasionally found in salt water.
 When breeding they are found in emergent vegetation near open water, and in the winter they are primarily found in open water due to the lack of nests to maintain.
 They may live near rivers, but prefer still water.
 They may be found in higher elevations when migrating.
 They will breed in restored and man-made wetlands.

 Pied-billed grebes live approximately 10–12 years.

 Behaviour

 Pied-billed grebes rarely fly.
 They make a slow dive frequently, especially when in danger, diving to about 20 ft or less.
 They dive for about 30 seconds and may move to a more secluded area of the water, allowing only the head to be visible to watch the danger dissipate.
-This frequency in diving has earned them the description of being reclusive or shy in nature.
-It has also earned them nicknames like "hell-diver."
+This frequency in diving has earned them the description of being reclusive or shy, and the nickname "hell-diver".
 Pied-billed grebes can trap air in their feathers, which controls their buoyancy.
 They rarely spend time in flocks.
 Their courtship include calling and sometimes duets.
 Males will show territorial behaviour if another male is at the edge of his territory.
 They face each other and then turn their heads and bills up.
 Then they turn away and start calling.
 Then they turn back around to look at one another.